Full day Bhagirathi Rafting Trip (42 km.)

 Afternoon | 2:00 PM – Devprayag Confluence

-Approach the spiritual highlight of the expedition – the sacred Sangam at Devprayag.
+Approach the spiritual highlight of the trip – the sacred Sangam at Devprayag.
 Watch as the milky-blue Bhagirathi waters merge with the greenish Alaknanda to form the holy Ganga.
 This confluence, mentioned in ancient Hindu scriptures, is one of the Panch Prayag and a significant pilgrimage site.

 Evening | 4:00 PM – 5:00 PM – Trip Conclusion